elliotBraem/webnext/README.md

 # 🪐 webnext

-A proof of concept on Akaia's vision of the future web.
+A proof of concept on AKAIA's vision of the future web.

 Implemented as git superproject and contains both development / infrastructure tools and the source code.